pytorch/xla/torchax/README.md

 ```
 Here we use [torch.func.functional_call](https://pytorch.org/docs/stable/generated/torch.func.functional_call.html)
 from PyTorch to replace the model
 weights with `param`, then call the model.
-This is equivalent to:
+This is roughly equivalent to:

 ```python
 def model_func(param, inputs):